alecroy/alecroy.github.io/about.md

 permalink: /about/
 ---

 I'm Alec Hollingsworth.
-I like writing software, playing guitar, reading documentation, and listening to Jimi Hendrix.
-I grew up in Northern Virginia, graduated college in upstate New York, then went to work for the Air Force.
-I joined Code Fellows here in Portland, OR and have been studying and learning JavaScript every day since.
+I like writing software, playing guitar, reading documentation, and baking cakes and what not.
+I grew up in Northern Virginia, went to college in upstate New York, and now live in the Southeast.